Xentrk/x3mRouting/README.md

 sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 AMAZON autoscan=amazon
 ````

-Search dnsmasq.log file for domains that contain the keywords "amazonaws,netflix,nflx" and create the IPSET list AMZ_NFLX using the dnsmasq method
+Search dnsmasq.log file for domains that contain the keywords "amazonaws", "netflix" and "nflx" and create the IPSET list AMZ_NFLX using the dnsmasq method

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 AMZ_NFLX autoscan=amazonaws,netflix,nflx

 #### Manual Method
-The Manual Method is used for IPSET lists from a file in the save/restore directory containing IPv4 addresses and/or IPv4 CIDR format.
+The Manual Method is used for IPSET lists created from a file in the save/restore directory containing IPv4 addresses and/or IPv4 CIDR format.

-Route all traffic matching IPSET list WIMIPCOM to VPN Client.
+Route all traffic matching IPSET list WIMIPCOM to VPN Client 1.

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 WIMIPCOM

+Route all traffic matching IPSET list WIMIPCOM to VPN Client 1 using the /mnt/ASUS/mylists directory as the save/restore location.

+    sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 WIMIPCOM dir=/mnt/ASUS/mylists

 Route all VPN Client 1 traffic matching IPSET list WIMIPCOM created from the IPv4 addresses provided.

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 WIMIPCOM ip=104.27.198.90,104.27.199.90

-### VPN Client Bypass Routing #####
+### VPN Client Bypass Routing
+Use this approach to bypass the VPN Client for traffic matching an IPSET list and route to the WAN interface.
+This approach is often used when a rule to route the entire LAN (e.g. 192.168.1.0/24) thru a VPN Client exists in the Policy Routing section of the OpenVPN Client Screen and an exception needs to be made to bypass the VPN Client for a service that blocks known VPN Servers.

 #### ASN Method
 Route VPN Client 1 traffic matching IPSET list NETFLIX to WAN.